pytchlang/pytch-tutorials/qbert/tutorial.md

 {{< commit create-block-pyramid >}}

-If you try the project now, by building it and then clicking the green flag, nothing happens.
-This is because all the clones we've made are still not shown.
-We can fix this by giving *Block* a `when_I_start_as_a_clone` handler, which will shrink the clone slightly and then show itself:

-{{< commit block-clone-set-size-show >}}

-If you build and green-flag the project now, you'll see the pyramid appear block by block.
+If you green-flag the project now, you'll see the pyramid appear block by block.

 ## Introduce the Q*bert character